oblinger/HookAnchorApp/T/Career/NextJob/NJ/NJ Rewrite.md

 ## PYRAMID

-A proven AI PhD/CTO: built multiple 50+ person orgs, funded hundreds of millions in research at DARPA, exited three companies and brought many products to market worth billions.
+A proven AI PhD/CTO: decade+ experience in AI/ML/DL, built multiple 50+ person orgs, funded hundreds of millions in research at DARPA, exited three companies and brought many products to market worth billions.
 Looking for a hands-on role leading generative, AI-based innovation.

 My sweet-spot is bridging world-leading R&D into rapid productization.

+### Decade+ Experience in AI/ML/DL

 #### PhD/CTO
 - PhD in AI/ML from a top engineering school: Illinois (UIUC)
 - CTO for 5 companies: with 3 exits, and 2 continuing
-- ???
-XXXX papers at tier 1 conferences and journals
-- XXXX filed patents.
+- Dozens of peer reviewed conference and journal publications.
+- 20+ Patents Granted.

 ### Built Multiple Engineering Orgs
 - Aeolus: 60+ Eng (40+ having PhDs)